CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 ![](img/thrust-timeline.png)

 Copying memory to and from the device takes up a vast majority (almost 99%!) of the time, while the kernel itself takes very little time in comparison.
 The Thrust version likely uses a number of optimizations that my implementations may not have, such as using shared memory and optimizing memory layouts.
-Additionally, the vast difference in time taken for memory copying versus running the kernel means that for future projects, I should probably try to avoid unnecessarily copying memory back and forth.
+Additionally, the vast difference in time taken for memory copying versus running the kernel means that for future projects, I should definitely try to avoid copying large amounts of memory where possible.

 ### Test Output